WORKING DOCUMENT

 3.5 Principals shall:

-invite First Nations, Métis and Inuit parent(s)/guardian(s) and extended family to share their expertise in the classroom, in connection school programs and events;
+- invite Indigenous parents/guardians and extended family to share their expertise in the classroom and during school events;

-work with First Nations, Métis and Inuit Community Partners and organizations to facilitate community-based events, where appropriate; and
+- collaborate with Indigenous community partners and organizations to facilitate community-based activities and events, where appropriate; and

-promote and support First Nations, Métis and Inuit studies programming for all students.
+- promote and support First Nations, Métis and Inuit Studies programming for all students.

 3.6 Teachers shall: